dijkstracula/website/content/blog/Proving-The-Coding-Interview.md

 To do so, we'll introduce a new kind of logical clause called a _loop invariant_.
-This is, like an `ensures` or `requires` clause, another logical statement that is true in the following cases:
+This is, like an `ensures` or `requires` clause, another logical statement that must be true at the top of each loop iteration (i.e. before the loop's guard condition, `j < n`, is checked).

-* Upon entering the loop body on _every_ loop iteration;
-* After exiting the loop body for the last time.

-What can we say about the values in the array when the loop guard is true and we enter the loop body?
+What can we say about the values in the array when the loop's guard is true and we (re-)enter the loop body?
 Well, all the elements from 0 to `j` are filled in with the right value from previous loop iterations.
 For example, when `j == 5`, we know that elements 0, 1, 2, 3, and 4 have their correct values.
-And of course, at the end of that iteration, so too will element 5, which sets us up for the next time 'round.
+And of course, at the end of that iteration, so too will element 5, which sets us up for the next time 'round when `j == 6`.

 ```